code-rtn-raj/delta-demo/README.md

 # delta-demo
-This is the first time i create a repository
+This is the first time i create a repository.